 Hospitals administering the test for emergencies or people about to undergo surgery often get the results back almost immediately.
 It can take a few days to get the results when a doctor's office orders the test at an outside lab.

-What does it mean when your MPV count is high?
+What does it mean when your platelet count is high?

 A high platelet count can happen when something causes the bone marrow to make too many platelets.
 When the reason is unknown, it is called primary, or essential, thrombocytosis.
 When excess platelets are due to an infection or other condition, it is called secondary thrombocytosis.